 To clarify the meaning we intend when using certain words in this document, we have explained them for you here:

-- ‘Great Britain’ for the purpose of this agreement is mainland England, Wales and Scotland and does not include any islands that are not connected by a bridge or the highlands and islands of Scotland.
-If you are on the Isle of Wight or Isle of Man you can upgrade your plan by £300 to include collection from and return of ashes back to the island.
-This can also be paid for by family at the time at the then current rate.
+- ‘Great Britain’ - for the purpose of this agreement is mainland England, Wales and Scotland and does not include any islands that are not connected by a bridge or the highlands of Scotland.
+We can still provide a plan if you live on any of the islands not connected by a bridge or the highlands of Scotland, however, ferry and transport costs will be required to be paid by the representative at the time of need.

-- Your ‘plan’ is an agreement between you and us comprising this document and your plan summary.
+- ‘Plan’ - Your ‘plan’ / ‘funeral plan’ is an agreement between you and us comprising this document and your plan summary.
 Your plan summary will confirm the details provided at application and the payment schedule agreed.
 This will be sent to you with the rest of your plan documents once your order is received.

 2. Who can buy a plan?